Flow control in Visual Basic 6.0

 Select statement

-statement is a selection control flow statement.
+TheSelect statement is a selection control flow statement.

 It allows the value of a variable or expression to control the flow of program execution via a multi way branch.

-It creates multiple branches in a simpler way than using the combination of If
+It creates multiple branches in a simpler way than using the combination of If,

-Else If
+Else If statements.

 We have a variable or an expression.
 The

-keyword is used
+Select keyword is used

 to test a value from the variable or the expression against a list of values.

-The list of values is presented with the Case
+The list of values is presented with the Case keyword.

-If the values match, the statement following the Case
+If the values match, the statement following the Case is executed.

-There is an optional Case Else
+There is an optional Case Else statement.

 It is executed, if no other match is found.